-The Committee should be responsible for developing various tutorial modules that could be inserted as workshops into existing regional meetings as well as conducted as online interactive workshops where these could be provided effectively.
-An example of an interactive tutorial is that which is being developed for new registrars by the Registrar Liaison to ICANN.
 The Work Team encourages the Committee to develop and implement workshops and supporting materials with the goal of coordinating, consolidating or expanding existing programming to achieve a more focused approach to introducing new members to the GNSO community in an efficient and cost efficient manner.
-These workshops could occur in the target regions identified above in Section 2.1.3 and in areas or at events where members of the target populations can participate, such as existing conferences, symposia, and related activities.
+These workshops should occur in the target regions identified above in Section 2.1.3 and in areas or at events where members of the target populations can participate, such as existing conferences, symposia, and related activities.

 Generally, the workshops should have main sessions with an overview of the GNSO and of ICANN, description of the GNSO and ICANN structure, and other advanced sessions about ongoing activities.
 Panelists should be from the GNSO and ICANN community and staff.
-Where feasible and effective, the workshops should involve GNSO and ICANN community members from the region where workshops are held, and to the extent possible, local community members from each Stakeholder Group.
+It is important to involve GNSO and ICANN community members from the region where workshop is held.